• Skip to primary navigation

 Farm to Freezer

-Washington red raspberries are grown for processing, picked at the peak of ripeness and frozen within hours of being harvested, locking in flavor and nutrition.
+Washington red raspberries are crafted exclusively for freezing, picked at the peak of ripeness and frozen within hours of being harvested, locking in flavor and nutrition.

 Only the highest quality raspberries are selected for freezing, and the gentle flash-freezing process maintains the fruit’s flavor and nutrient integrity.